-Fire-resistance ratings on concrete masonry are established by an independent, non-rpofit organization known as UNDERWRITERS’ LABORATORIES, INC., who, by actual laboratory fire tests made on various aggregates and materials used in the manufacture of concrete madonry units, determine the hours of fire rsistance such products are eligible and entitled to be given.
-Their approval of the fire resistance of a product is confirmed with the issuance of an Underwriters’ Laboratories, Inc. certificate, indicating to insurance rating bureaus that the structure in which such units are uses are entitled to the benefits rate-wise for having been constructed of unts identified by such quality of product.
+Fire-resistance ratings on concrete masonry are established by an independent, non-profit organization known as UNDERWRITERS’ LABORATORIES, INC., who, by actual laboratory fire tests made on various aggregates and materials used in the manufacture of concrete masonry units, determine the hours of fire resistance such products are eligible and entitled to be given.
+Their approval of the fire resistance of a product is confirmed with the issuance of an Underwriters’ Laboratories, Inc. certificate, indicating to insurance rating bureaus that the structure in which such units are uses are entitled to the benefits rate-wise for having been constructed of units identified by such quality of product.

 For these reasons stated, a home built of concrete masonry is itself the best assurance against fire loss that money can buy.
 The mere knowledge that loved ons and personal possessions are secure from the ravages of fire, regardless of whether that security is ever subjected to severe test, is just one of the joys of living in a concrete masonry home.
 And, oddly enough, that security is not only obtainable at no increase in costs over other types of construction, but it stands to yield a dividend savings in the form of lower fire insurance rates.